coldbox-modules/cbsecurity/readme.md

 - A security rule engine for incoming requests
 - Annotation driven security for handlers and actions
+- JWT (Json Web Tokens) generator, decoder and authentication services
+- Pluggable with any Authentication service or can leverage [cbauth](https://github.com/elpete/cbauth)

 The module also has the capability to distinguish between invalid authentication and invalid authorization and determine an outcome of the process.
 The module also supports the ability to load/unload security rules from contributing modules.
 So you can create a nice HMVC hierarchy of security.